Understanding the Negative Stigma of Obesity and its Consequences

 An Important Role for Healthcare Professionals

 A second role for healthcare professionals is to address the issue of weight bias within themselves, their medical staff, and colleagues.
-In order to be effective and empathic with obese patients, this requires honest self-examination of one’s own attitudes and weight bias.
-Education can help increase awareness among healthcare professionals about the pervasiveness and consequences of weight bias and can also encourage providers to adopt a more accurate and empathic understanding of their obese patients.
+In order to be effective and empathic with patients with pbesity, this requires honest self-examination of one’s own attitudes and weight bias.
+Education can help increase awareness among healthcare professionals about the pervasiveness and consequences of weight bias and can also encourage providers to adopt a more accurate and empathic understanding of their patients with obesity.

 Strategies to Deal with Weight Stigma